FameHouseWorld.com

 Ground Floor: The People’s Space

-The ground floor of Mamata Banerjee home serves dual purposes:
+The ground floor of Mamata Banerjee’s home serves a dual purpose:

 Upper Floor: Private Living Quarters

-Media access to the upper floor is rare, but authenticated details from multiple 2019-2024 interviews reveal:
+Media access to the upper floor is restricted, but details from multiple interviews over the years reveal:

 Kitchen & Dining